For the Disney animated film, see Frozen.

 - Reality Is Unrealistic:

 - People complained that people could never be forgotten on a chairlift... but it has actually happened.
 In truth, many ski resorts take extra steps to prevent such incidents from happening, like stopping loading after marking a chair with a cone or by flipping up the seats of every chair after a certain last chair.
+Of course, this wouldn't work if workers were bribed to look the other way.

 - The wolves' behavior is realistic, too.
 What might be slightly unbelievable is their presence.